 The best way to find (copy or steal) new ideas for writing your great short or long bio is to start looking for other authors, who have taken the time to write a less than typical bio.

-Here are a few examples of some terrific bios I found on Twitter in only 15 minutes, which do not resort to using overused clichéd adjectives.
+Here are a few author bio examples of some terrific authors that I found on Twitter in only 15 minutes.
+None of them resorts to using overused clichéd adjectives.

 Neil Gaiman – will eventually grow up and get a real job.
 Until then, will keep making things up and writing them down.